Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 and not for speed; but it can still be executed and tested.

-Our goal is present a satisfactory demonstration of the new reduction algorithm in this Chapter of the project documentation.
+Our goal is present a satisfactory demonstration of the new reduction algorithm in this chapter of the project documentation.
 Executable Python code can be found in the ``mmgoup.demo`` package.
 Function ``reduce_monster_element`` in the ``mmgroup.demo.reduce_monster`` packgage actually reduces an element of the Monster.